Jesza: Historicity

-Originally, the historicity of Jesza was not questioned; he appears in the works of Polish Romantics, such as Bronislaw Trentowski.
+Originally, the historicity of Jesza was not questioned; he appears in the works of Polish Romantics, such as Bronisław Trentowski.
 This situation changed when Aleksander Brückner criticised the sources mentioning Jesza.
 Brückner pointed out that the word ješa (yesha) in Old Church Slavonic meant "may", and he also hypothesized that it could not have been the name of the old god as, in his opinion, it was accidentally heard in folk songs.
 Although this position was not fully embraced by other scholars such as Karol Potkański, it was subsequently supported by such scholars as Henryk Łowmiański, or Stanisław Urbańczyk though none of these were aware of the Lucas of Wielki Koźmin postilla.

 Contemporary scholars often criticize Brückner's views on the information given by Długosz, regarding them as hypercritical.
 However, many scholars, such as Aleksander Gieysztor, or Vyacheslav Ivanov and Vladimir Toporov, who consider at least part of Długosz's mythological account valuable also reject the historicity of Jesza, and believe the deity was created through a misunderstanding of the refrains of folk songs or words, as suggested by Brückner, or ignore him in their publications as does Andrzej Szyjewski,.
 According to Brückner, Długosz considered Jesza to be equivalent to Jupiter because of the phonetic similarity (Jowisz "Jupiter", from Latin Jovis).